JSabadin/AGV/README.md

 - **Line Following**: Features an algorithm that allows the AGV to follow a predefined line path.

-- **Path Planning using A***: Incorporates the A* algorithm for efficient and optimized path planning.
+- **Path Planning using A***: Incorporates the A* algorithm for efficient and optimized path planning.(Image bellow is obtained by simulation in matlab)

   <img src="docs/A_star.png" alt="Path Planning using A*" width="400"/>